dautovri/mirrors-china/README.md

 # Repositories in China
+How to config the pyhton and scala mirrors

-Tsinghua University mirrors (Ubuntu, Fedora, Arch, Debian)
+## Tsinghua University mirrors (Ubuntu, Fedora, Arch, Debian)

 https://mirrors.tuna.tsinghua.edu.cn/